 Is something wrong with my account if I see three California filings?
 No. Three filings for a single California quarter is correct when prepayments apply to your account.
 It means Kintsugi is managing your monthly prepayment obligations alongside your quarterly return, exactly as required.

 Why is my Q1 total liability higher than what I actually owe right now?
-The total liability on your Q1 return reflects the full quarter's tax.
-Your prepayments reduce the amount due at filing time, so the remaining balance you owe with the return is only the March portion.
+The total liability on your quarterly return reflects the full quarter's tax.
+Your prepayments reduce the amount due at filing time, so the remaining balance you owe with the return is only the final month's portion.

 What if I had no sales in January or February?
 If no taxable sales occurred during a prepayment period, no prepayment is required for that month.
 Kintsugi will reflect this in your dashboard accordingly.